odicenta/Operationalizing-Machine-Learning-Udacity-Project2/README.md

 ![Notebook_2](./resources/run_details_widget_2.png)

 ## Scheduled Run
 Please see this thread that supports the following data.
+It shows that the Pipeline is ready and can be used through the webservice.
 [Knowledge - Udacity](https://knowledge.udacity.com/questions/364069)

 ![Scheduled Run](./resources/pipeline_scheduled_run.png)